EUCAIM/Glossary/2-Glossary.md

 ### Wizard Tool

 An anonymization planning tool to identify potential risks, suggest mitigation strategies, and promote a secure-by-design approach for data anonymization.
-The tool helps data holders comply with EUCAIM’s privacy and accountability requirements by ensuring structured anonymization processes.
+The tool helps data holders comply with EUCAIM's privacy and accountability requirements by ensuring structured anonymization processes.
 However, due to non-standardized clinical data in Tier 1, its functionalities for clinical datasets are deactivated.
 The Wizard Tool enhances awareness of weak points in anonymization workflows and supports compliance with federated data-sharing frameworks.
 References: